Canada-United States-Mexico Agreement (CUSMA)

 How to submit CUSMA certification

-To access preferential, duty-free treatment on CUSMA eligible items, you'll need to submit the required details through your Chit Chats account.
+To access preferential, duty-free treatment and exemption from blanket tariffs (as applicable) on CUSMA eligible items, you'll need to submit the required details through your Chit Chats account.
 This must be done for each eligible HTS Code.
 Once your submission is approved, you'll receive an email notification, and the preferential duty-free rates will automatically appear when you purchase DDP postage for that HTS Code.
 After submission and there are no errors, please expect same day approval.

 Validity is for one year and done by product.
 If you would like to add any other additional products, simply submit a new request.

-Go to Settings > Shipping > CUSMA Certification to fill out your CUSMA form.
+1. Go to Settings > Shipping > CUSMA Certification to fill out your CUSMA form.
 Remember to sign the CUSMA pdf before submitting to Chit Chats.
+You can now sign digitally with our e-sign feature.

 Reference this step by step tutorial for more information on how to submit your CUSMA Certification: